jouvin/iam-website/content/en/docs/tasks/deployment/voms/_index.md

 and other attributes in a standard VOMS attribute certificate.
 This means in practice that IAM can act both as an OAuth/OpenID Connect authorization server and as a VOMS server for a given organization.
-TLS termination and client VOMS atttribute certificate parsing and validation is delegated to [OpenResty VOMS][openresty-voms], which can de deployed as a sidecar service that just protects the VOMS AA or also in front of the IAM backend application.
+TLS termination and client VOMS atttribute certificate parsing and validation is delegated to an [NGINX VOMS module][openresty-voms], which can de deployed as a sidecar service that just protects the VOMS AA or also in front of the IAM backend application.
 The two scenarios are depicted above.

 In order to deploy a VOMS attribute authority, you can use the following docker
 images:

-- `indigoiam/openresty-voms`, for the OpenResty VOMS service
+- `cnafsd/nginx-httpg-voms`, for the NGINX VOMS module (which replaces [OpenResty VOMS](https://github.com/indigo-iam/openresty-voms))
 - `indigoiam/voms-aa:{{< param voms_aa_version >}}`, for the VOMS AA service

 Deployment from packages is not currently supported for the VOMS attribute authority.

-#### OpenResty VOMS configuration
+#### NGINX VOMS module configuration

-OpenResty VOMS requires:
+The NGINX VOMS module requires:

 - IGTF trust anchors properly configured; see the [EGI trust anchors container][egi-trustanchors] container